Rennen

 Previous practices

-• The Incorporation of pruning residues into the soil
+• The incorporation of pruning residues into the soil

 • The addition of other organic materials to the soil